astrosega/astrosega.github.io/_teaching/2025-spring-teaching-3.md

 Below is a detailed schedule that will list the material covered in each class session, links to electronic copies of any handouts, and [Stellarium](https://stellarium-web.org/) and [World Wide Telescope](https://www.worldwidetelescope.org/) worksheets, and various course deadlines.

-* Tues., January 7: Scales of the Universe (Chp.
+* Tues., January 7: Scales of the Universe.
+What is astronomy all about?
+(Chp.
 [1](https://openstax.org/details/books/astronomy-2e/pages/1-introduction))

   |Handout: [syllabus](astrosega.github.io/files/2048C.pdf)
-* Thur., January 9: What is astronomy all about?
-(Chp.
-[1](https://openstax.org/details/books/astronomy-2e/pages/1-introduction))
+* Thur., January 9: No Classes
 * Tues., January 14: Human's relation to the sky (Chp.
 [2](https://openstax.org/details/books/astronomy-2e/pages/2-introduction))
 * Thur., January 16: Orbits and Gravity (Chp.
 [3](https://openstax.org/details/books/astronomy-2e/pages/3-introduction))